zz-jason/leanstore/README.md

 ## Getting started

 [vcpkg][13] is used to manage third-party libraries, please install it before building the project.
-It's highly recommanded to develop the project inside a docker container, which can be built from this [Dockerfile][5]:
+It's highly recommended to develop the project inside a docker container, which can be built from this [Dockerfile][5]:

 ```sh